Albuquerque Public Schools

 Albuquerque Public Schools (APS) is a school district based in Albuquerque, New Mexico.
 Founded in 1891, APS is the largest of 89 public school districts in the state of New Mexico.
 In 2022 it had a total of 143 schools with some 70,000 students, making it one of the largest school districts in the United States.
 APS operates 88 elementary, 5 K-8, 28 middle, 20 high, 31 charter, and alternative schools.
-They also own the radio station KANW and co-own the TV stations KNME-TV and KNMD-TV along with the University of New Mexico.
+It also owns the radio station KANW and co-owns the TV station KNME-TV with the University of New Mexico.

 APS serves a majority of Bernalillo County.
 Exceptions include Barton, the county's portion of Manzano Springs, and a section of Sedillo.
 APS also includes a portion of Sandoval County, where it serves Corrales.